leo-dao/leo-dao/README.md

 ### Hey ✌️

-Hi I'm Leo, I'm a second year Computer Science undergraduate student at McGill and I'm currently working on a peer-to-peer music rental website using the **MERN** stack. 👷‍♂️
+Hi I'm Leo, I'm a second year Computer Science undergraduate student at McGill and I'm currently working on a peer-to-peer music rental website using the React as a frontend framework and Django for the backend. 👷‍♂️

 ---

-Besides my first tangible personal project I've worked on University assignments of various scopes in:
+Besides this project I've worked on University assignments of various scopes in:

 * Python